Compassion Focused Therapy Based Training

 Lorraine aims to make all her training events a compassionate learning experience.
 She has a warm and engaging teaching style and has a natural and compassionate way of engaging with others.
 She regularly applies the model she teaches in her own life and with her struggles to practice self-compassion.

-This course offers women with an insight into the historical, neurological, cultural and emotional factors that keep us captive by self-limiting beliefs.
+This workshop offers women an insight into the historical, neurological, cultural and emotional factors that keep us captive by self-limiting beliefs.
 It provides the tools to break the hold this belief has over you and allows you to see what life can be like …… if you start choosing you!